hackclub/sprig/docs/ASSEMBLY.md

 ![Photo of two plastic pieces stacked atop a PCB](https://cloud-obltnnp51-hack-club-bot.vercel.app/3backing2.jpg)

 5. Put the shorter screws in holes and add nuts on the top side of the board.
 Tighten using the allen key provided.
-Repeat for the other side, with the other D-pad cutout.
+Repeat for the clear backings on the other side.

 ![Four screws securing 2 pieces of plastic to a PCB](https://cloud-obltnnp51-hack-club-bot.vercel.app/2backing-withscrews.jpg)